TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 Note that macro definitions ignore many standard syntax rules due to each operand being interpreted as literal text.
 Both operands can contain whitespace, and the second operand may contain commas.
 They are case sensitive, and macros with the same name but different capitalisations can exist simultaneously.
 Be aware that aside from a **single** space character separating the `MAC` mnemonic from its operands, leading and trailing whitespace in either of the operands will not be removed.
 Macros can also contain quotation marks (`"`), which will not be immediately parsed as a string within the macro.
 If the quotation marks are placed into a line as replacement text, they will be parsed normally as a part of the line.

-### IMP - File Importing
+### IMP - Import AssEmbly Source File

-The `IMP` directive inserts the contents of another file wherever the directive is placed.
+The `IMP` directive inserts lines of AssEmbly source code from another file into wherever the directive is placed.
 It allows a program to be split across multiple files, as well as allowing code to be reused across multiple source files without having to copy the code into each file.
 The directive takes a single string operand (which must be enclosed in quotes), which can either be a full path (i.e. `Drive:/Folder/Folder/file.asm`) or a path relative to the directory of the source file being assembled (i.e. `file.asm`, `Folder/file.asm`, or `../Folder/file.asm`).

 For example, suppose you had two files in the same folder, one called `program.asm`, and one called `numbers.asm`.